Best things to do in Ho Chi Minh City, Vietnam

 Which is better - Hanoi or Ho Chi Minh City?

-When planning a trip to Vietnam, many people will either fly into Ho Chi Minh City in the south or Hanoi in the north, so which is better?
+When planning a trip to Vietnam, many people will either fly into Ho Chi Minh City in the south or Hanoi in the north.
+So, which is better?
 Hanoi, or Ho Chi Minh City?

 Ho Chi Minh City and Hanoi are quite different, so comparing the two cities is tricky.
 If you have time, I would see them both, travelling from south to north, or the other way round.
 However if you are only staying in Vietnam for a short amount of time, then seeing them both may not be possible due to the distance between them.
 If this is the case, it really comes down to which part of Vietnam you are most interested in.